 Game controller

 Although not completely necessary, a game controller comes highly recommended.
-There are many to choose from.
+A keyboard can also be used.
+There are many game controllers to choose from.
 Most USB and Bluetooth game controllers will work with the Raspberry Pi.

 Installing RetroPie on a Raspberry Pi

 The RetroPie OS is built on top of Raspberry Pi OS Lite (without the PIXEL desktop environment).
-It can either be installed onto a MicroSD card using Raspberry Pi imager or it can be installed using the appropriate RetroPie image file in combination with an SD card formatting tool and a disk imaging tool.
+It can either be installed onto a MicroSD card using the Raspberry Pi Imager or installed using the appropriate RetroPie image file in combination with an SD card formatting tool and a disk imaging tool.

 On the Raspberry Pi Imager, RetroPie is situated under the Emulation and game OS main menu item.